No booking fees on the app

 London to Cardiff train travel guide

-Travelling by train from London to Cardiff is efficient and offers a scenic and comfortable experience.
-With frequent departures from London, you can reach Cardiff in just 1h 44m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from London to Cardiff is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London, you can arrive at Cardiff in just 1h 49m, making it a quick and convenient option for travelling between these two places.

 Planning and booking